 PMH in British Columbia

-In May 2018 the provincial government announced the launch of a new primary health care strategy to deliver faster and improved access to health care for British Columbians in all parts of the province.
+In May 2018 the provincial government announced the launch of a primary health care strategy to deliver faster and improved access to health care for people living in all parts of the province.
+Team-based care is the overarching principle of this strategy, with Patient’s Medical Home (PMH) as the foundation and Primary Care Networks (PCNs) knitting together services and organizations to better coordinate care for patients.

 Successful examples of practices operating as a PMH in the province